What Work Items are visible on the Risksheet and understanding levels

 Data Types

 You can see above that the "levels" configuration does not define what work item types represent "Risk" or "Task" work items.
-This is defined in dataTypes section
+This is defined in the dataTypes section.

 "dataTypes": {